Full Camino Portuguese

 Highlights

-You will be passing through many regions of Portugal – each distinctive with its own way.
-The Portuguese celebrate their unique culinary heritage with many local wines and wonderful fresh produce from land and sea and bakery…
+You will be passing through many regions of Portugal, each distinctive in its way.
+The Portuguese celebrate their unique culinary heritage with many local wines and outstanding fresh produce from land, sea, and bakery…

 Lisbon’s Monuments

-Mosteiro dos Jeronimos is the 15th-century monastery that was built to commemorate Vasco da Gama’s “discovery” of India.
-Its masterpiece is the delicate Gothic chapel that opens up on to a grand monastic complex, where some of Portugal’s greatest historical figures are entombed.
+Mosteiro dos Jeronimos is a 15th-century monastery built to commemorate Vasco da Gama’s “discovery” of India.
+Its masterpiece is the delicate Gothic chapel that opens up onto a grand monastic complex, where some of Portugal’s most significant historical figures are interred.

-Torre de Belem a symbol of maritime Lisbon, this Byzantine and Gothic tower stands out over the mouth of the Tejo, guarding the entrance to the city’s harbour.
-Reached via a walkway raised out of the water on timbers, the tower is filled with intricate stonework and has wide Atlantic views.
+Torre de Belem is a symbol of maritime Lisbon.
+This Byzantine and Gothic tower stands out over the mouth of the Tejo and guards the entrance to the city’s harbour.
+Reached via a walkway raised out of the water on timbers, the tower is filled with intricate stonework and has expansive Atlantic views.

 The Museu Gulbenkian houses the private collection of Armenian Calouste Gulbenkian, one of Europe’s most prized collections with paintings by the great masters and ancient artefacts.